kilroyjones/openweather-async/README.md

 ## example program

-The program below will retrieve the full weather report represented as the **OpenWeather** struct in which other structs are nest.
-This can be seen found in the **models.rs** file.
+The program below will retrieve the full weather report represented as the **OpenWeather** type.
+This type, and the other types that make it up, can be seen found in the **models.rs** file.
+If you're looking for a particular field it will help to look there or in the documentation.

+While you can directly pass the API key into **new**, it's recommended that you follow the example below and use the **dotenv** crate as shown in the example and mentioned above.

 ```
 use tokio;
 use std::env;